 Eva nodded her head.
 “I must travel back with her, as well.”

 Sola saw the determination in her eyes.
-“Then, I will travel with you.
-You will need my help if you are to recover from your wound.”
+“Then I will go with you.
+You need my help if you are to recover from your wound.”

 “I would like that,” Eva said with a weak smile.